 You must collect your BRP from the Post Office within 10 days of arriving in the UK and you will need to show this to officers of the University to confirm that you are eligible to study at Surrey.

 UKCISA has prepared some helpful advice for collecting your BRP.
 See UKCISA's advice.

 UK Visas & Immigration (UKVI) requires that we keep copies of these documents as part of the points-based immigration system, so we’ll take copies during registration.
 We’re also responsible for keeping a record of your immigration status and for reporting any student who does not register or attend their course at the University.

-Registration information for distance learning and Executive MBA students only
+Registration information for distance learning students only

 On completion of online registration we will send an email to your Surrey email address and you will then be enrolled for your programme – you do not need to follow step 2.
 When you visit campus, you can take the email to the University Library, along with photo identification to obtain your campus card, which you will require later if you wish to take your exams on campus.